PROTECT YOURSELF AND THOSE AROUND YOU

 2. The Next FELLOWSHIP IN 40 (mins) is on 27 Oct, 10 Nov & 24 Nov at 7.30pm.

-3. NEW!
-BIBLE STUDIES will commence, starting on 06 Oct & will be held monthly on Wednesday nights, start at 7:30pm, check Events for its Zoom link.
+3. BIBLE STUDIES with Dr. Mark Dalgleish is on 03 Nov at 7:30pm, check Events for its Zoom link.

 We miss you so much!
 In the meantime, stay safe, take care and see you on Zoom!
 God bless.